experiment-games/experiment-source/docs/general/welcome.md

 With Experiment we aim to help you quickly prototype Source Engine mods without having to write any C++ code.

+!!! warning

+    Experiment is still in development and the Lua API is subject to change.
+Right now is not the best time to use it for a large project.
+Instead, we recommend using it for playing around with the API and providing feedback to us.

 ## First Steps

 Depending on your experience we recommend the following steps to get familiar with the Experiment Lua API: